11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 There are over 100 different varieties of pineapple in the world.
 These varieties are classified into five different groups:

 Identifiable by the broad long leaves, entire margins, and light green at the base.
 The fruits are reddish-yellow with a rather strong yellow flesh.
-Among them are Milagreña, Perolera, Tachirense, Maipure. - Pernambuco-group:
+Among them are Milagreña, Perolera, Tachirense, Maipure. - Pernambuco:

 Marked by long narrow leaves with small straight spines and a wide red stripe.
 The fruits are pyramidal, greenish-yellow with white to yellowish flesh without fibers.
 These include Pernambuco, Sugar Loaf, Abacaxi, and Paulista.